Interviews

 AP: What is the formula for success in your activity?

 MP: The formula for success does not exist for me.
 I’ve read a lot of biographies about great artists, photographers, directors, etc., and every story is different.
-Something that cannot be missed is surely a pure passion and strength to go ahead anyway, doing the best that you can, adapting yourself to the situations.
-The most important thing for me in my art is the quality of the works.
+Something that cannot be missed is surely a pure passion and strength to go ahead anyway, doing the best that you can and adapting yourself to the situations.
+The most important thing for me in my art is the quality of the work.
 If the quality is high, everything will come easily to you.
-Just care about doing GOOD works, watching what happen around you, watching what other people do.
-By living into this world and doing the best.
-This is the success.
+Just care about doing GOOD work, watching what happens around you, watching what other people do.
+By living in this world and doing the best.
+This is a success.
 It is not a formula, but something that surely will help you in every kind of career.

 AP: Is there someone who supports you in your creativity?

-MP: I work alone, every time.
+MP: I work alone every time.
 This is my character.
-But my parents and my girlfriend supports (and stands) me in every choice I do, so I can only say a big Thank Them!
+But my parents and my girlfriend support (and stand) me in every choice I make, so I can only say a big Thank Them!

 AP: Would you like to wish something to your readers and AstrumPeople?